ReasonEdit: Editing Vision-Language Models using Human Reasoning: Abstract

 \section{Abstract}

-Model editing aims to correct errors in large, pretrained models without altering unrelated behaviors.
+Model editing aims to correct errors in large, pretrained models without altering their unrelated behaviors.
 While some recent works have edited vision–language models (VLMs), no existing editors tackle reasoning-heavy tasks, which typically require humans and models to reason about images.
 We therefore propose ReasonEdit, the first VLM editor to let users explain their reasoning during editing, introducing a new, practical model editing setup.
 ReasonEdit continuously stores human reasoning in a codebook, and retrieves only relevant facts during inference using a novel topology-balanced multimodal embedding method inspired by network science.
-Across four VLMs on multiple rationale-based visual question answering datasets, ReasonEdit achieves state-of-the-art editing performance, ultimately showing that using human reasoning during editing greatly improves edit generalization.\footnote{All code and data to reproduce our work will be made public.}
+Across four VLMs on multiple rationale-based visual question answering datasets, ReasonEdit achieves state-of-the-art editing performance, ultimately showing that using human reasoning during editing greatly improves edit generalization.
+Our code and data are available at \url{https://github.com/JiaxingQiu/reasonedit}.